 During my visit, I thought it was strange that the set seems to have been stripped.
 Anything of value–the signs, the letters that spelled out CAFE on the roof, the gas pumps–have all been removed.
 The windows have been boarded-up, and the set largely appears to have been abandoned, and yet, there are plentiful signs declaring ownership and warning people to keep out.
 I have never understood the philosophy of “I own this, and I’ll let it collapse if I want to.”

-I would have liked to have bought a t-shirt for my son while I was there, but the set is simply a boarded-up shell, I had already passed Main Street Rouleau, and I was on a schedule, so I just continued up the road to Moose Jaw and got a souvenir there.
+I would have liked to have bought a t-shirt for my son while I was there, but the set is simply a boarded-up shell with no gift shop.
+I had already passed Main Street Rouleau, and I was on a schedule, so I just continued up the road to Moose Jaw and got a souvenir there.

 On this website, we usually photograph abandoned places and roadside attractions.
 I expected this place to be the latter, and it turned out to be the former.
 Barring some unforeseen development by which this set is revitalized, it’s looking like it will be a long goodbye for Corner Gas in Dog River.